Module smart_config::de

 §Universal deserializers

-al types, it’s necessary to wrap a deserializer in the Optional
+for Optional types, it’s necessary to wrap a deserializer in the Optional decorator.

 §Durations and byte sizes